Chrasmus/SDCN_Dec17_T1_P4_Advanced_Lane_Finding/README.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image, where I use the S-channel from a HLS version of the image, combined with a Sobel gradient threshold in the x direction in order to accentuate lines away from horizontal.
 The code is located in code cell no. 11.
-Here's an example of my output for this step:
+Here's an example of my output for this step on an original, distorted image:

 ![alt text][combined_binary_testimage2]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The code for my perspective transform includes a function called `warp(...)`, which appears in code cell no. 14 of the IPython notebook.
-The `warp(...)` function takes as inputs an image (`img`).
+The `warp(...)` function takes an image as input.
 It contains the warping parameters (hardcoded) *source* (`src`) and *destination* (`dst`) points.
 I chose the hardcode the source and destination points by eye balling them in a test image (`straight_lines1.jpg`).
 This resulted in the following source and destination points:

 | Source        | Destination   |
 |:-------------:|:-------------:|